-The thug leader gets up and pulls out a knife to stabs Frank in the thigh and then slashes his chest.
+The thug leader gets up and pulls out a knife to stab Frank in the thigh and then slashes his chest.

 THUG LEADER

 Come on get up you idiots!
 Grab him, hold him down!

 Frank screams out in pain and anger.
 He grabs the bat and starts swinging at the thugs.
 He knocks one out.
 The other thug shoots Frank in the shoulder.
 Frank screams in pain and then grabs the thug leader as a shield against any more gunshots